Communist Party of Germany: The Third Period and "social fascism"

 The events of Blutmai deepened the split between the SPD and KPD, the two major left-wing parties of the Weimar Republic, making a united stand against the growing strength of far-right parties more difficult.

-Tensions soured, the KPD in turn began aligning with the Comintern's ultra-left Third Period, under the slogan "Class against class", the KPD turned to viewing the Social Democratic Party of Germany (SPD) as its main adversary.
+Tensions soured, the KPD in turn began aligning with the Comintern's Third Period, under the slogan "Class against class", the KPD turned to viewing the Social Democratic Party of Germany (SPD) as its main adversary.
 The term social fascism was introduced to the German Communist Party shortly after the Hamburg Uprising of 1923 and gradually became ever more influential in the party; by 1929 it was being propagated as a theory.
 The KPD regarded itself as "the only anti-fascist party" in Germany and held that all other parties in the Weimar Republic were "fascist".
 The Nazis achieved an electoral breakthrough in the 1930 Reichstag election.

 By the early 1930s, the political situation in Weimar Germany was extremely unstable after the onset of the Great Depression.
-The Depression effectively destroyed the remaining legitimacy of the pro-democratic parties – such as the Social Democrats, the State Party, and the German People's Party – in favor of the anti-democratic parties.
+The effects of the Depression on Germany effectively destroyed the remaining legitimacy of the pro-democratic parties – such as the Social Democrats, the State Party, and the German People's Party – in favor of the anti-democratic parties.
 They also followed an increasingly nationalist course, trying to appeal to nationalist-leaning workers.

 In 1931, the party reported a membership of 200,000.

-The KPD leadership initially first criticised but then supported the 1931 Prussian Landtag referendum, an unsuccessful attempt launched by the far-right Stahlhelm to bring down the social democrat state government of Prussia by means of a plebiscite; the KPD referred to some within the Nazi Brownshirts as "working people's comrades" during this campaign.
+The KPD leadership initially first criticised but then supported the 1931 Prussian Landtag referendum, an unsuccessful attempt launched by the far-right Stahlhelm to bring down the social democrat state government of Prussia by means of a plebiscite.

 KPD election poster, 1932.
 The caption at the bottom reads: "An end to this system!"

 The KPD maintained a solid electoral performance, usually polling more than 10% of the vote.
 It gained 100 deputies in the November 1932 elections, getting 16% of the vote and coming third.
 In the presidential election of the same year, its candidate Thälmann took 13.2% of the vote, compared to Hitler's 30.1%.
 In this period, while also opposed to the Nazis, the KPD regarded the Nazi Party as a less sophisticated and thus less dangerous fascist party than the SPD, and KPD leader Ernst Thälmann declared that "some Nazi trees must not be allowed to overshadow a forest [of social democrats]".